amirdora/android-example-projects/ReadMe.md

 ## About Repository:
-- This repository contains a set of individual Android Studio projects for convinience of android developers, Each project contains a `ReadMe` file for project related instructions.
+- This repository contains a set of individual Android Studio projects for convenience of android developers, Each project contains a `ReadMe` file for project related instructions.
 Each standalone app demonstrates different use cases.

 ### Example apps: